Nonconventional Polynomial CLT: Preliminaries and main results

-The strategy of the proof of Theorem \ref{thm2.2} is based on martingale approximations of each process $\xi_{i,N}(t),\, i=1,...,\hat\ell$ which are constructed after computation of the asymptotic covariances appearing in (\ref{2.19+}).
-These pose additional difficulties here in comparison to the linear situation $q_i(n)=in$ considered in \cite{KV} since we allow now polynomials $q_j,\, q_{j+1}$ to have the same bigger than 1 degree which was prohibited in \cite{KV} and restricted generality there.
+The strategy of the proof of Theorem \ref{thm2.2} is based on martingale approximations of each process $\{\xi_{i,N}(t): i_{k-1}<i\leq i_k\},\, k=1,...,v$, which are constructed after computation of the asymptotic covariances appearing in (\ref{2.19+}).
+These pose additional difficulties here in comparison to the linear situation $q_i(n)=in$ considered in \cite{KV}, since we allow now polynomials $q_j,\, q_{j+1}$ with the same bigger than 1 degree which was prohibited in \cite{KV} and restricted generality there.
 Moreover, we allow here polynomials $q_j,\, q_{j+1}$ which differ only by a constant so that in this case $X(q_j(n))$ and $X(q_{j+1}(n))$ are not weakly dependent even for large $n$ which was crucial for the proof in \cite{KV}.
 Nevertheless, in Section \ref{sec3} we make a reduction to the case where the latter situation is eliminated and $q_{j+1}(n)-q_j(n)$ tends to $\infty$ as $n\to\infty$ for all $j$.
-The study of covariances $E\big( F_i\big(X(q_1(n)),...,X(q_i(n))\big)F_j\big(X(q_1(m)),..., X(q_j(m))\big)\big)$ when deg$q_i=$deg$q_j$ leads to certain number theory questions which were considered in \cite{KV} only in the case deg$q_i=$deg$q_j=1$.
-Here we have to deal with them also for degrees higher than 1 which leads to some questions concerning integer valued polynomials which will be answered in Section \ref{sec4}.
+The study of covariances $E F_i\big(X(q_1(n)),...,X(q_i(n))\big)F_j\big(X(q_1(m)),..., X(q_j(m))\big)$ when deg$q_i=$deg$q_j$ and the described above martingale approximations construction lead to certain number theory questions which were considered in \cite{KV} only in the case $\deg{q_i}=\deg{q_j}=1$.
+Here we have to deal with them also for degrees higher than 1 which leads to some (number theory) questions concerning polynomials which we resolve in Section \ref{sec4}.